-In addition, those entrepreneurs with a background in the relevant industry may also have a certain breadth of experience in that they have observed or learned about different industries.
+In addition, those entrepreneurs with prior experience may also have a certain breadth of experience in that they have observed or learned about different industries.
 Combining breadth with depth of experience means that some entrepreneurs have fully developed verbal descriptions that distinguish multiple industries on the basis of significant features such as, for example, the size of economies of scale, the size of customer switching costs and the heterogeneity of customer tastes (Farjoun, 2008; Gavetti et al., 2005).
 Where entrepreneurs indeed have depth and breadth of experience in multiple industries, we argue that they are likely to refer to those descriptions of industries that are causally specific and include multiple features, as opposed to descriptions built around features that are isolated or generally less entrenched (cf. Goodman, 1955).
 Gentner (1983: 156) highlights in this respect the preferred use of relational analogies where there is "an assertion that a relational structure that normally applies in one domain can be applied in another domain".
 The emphasis here is on the relationships between features in the relevant source domain and their underlying causality, as opposed to analogies that simply highlight common features between industries (Gentner & Clement, 1988; Gentner et al., 2001).
 Where entrepreneurs have access to multiple such causal descriptions for relational analogies, Goodman (1955) predicts that the entrenchment (i.e., repeated mention) of parts of such descriptions (e.g., around economies of scale and customer tastes) determines the likelihood of their use.
-As he argues (1955: 108), "if the antecedent or consequence of one such hypothesis is much better entrenched than the corresponding predicate of a second, and if the remaining predicate of the first hypothesis is no less well entrenched than the corresponding predicate of the second, then the first has the higher initial projectibility index".
-A good example of both of these principles is the case of Magic, a venture based around "customer-centric online shopping" (Santos & Eisenhardt, 2009).
+A good example of these principles is the case of Magic, a venture based around "customer-centric online shopping" (Santos & Eisenhardt, 2009).
 When the venture was founded, online shopping was a novel concept and one that was poorly understood.
 There was confusion about basic elements of the service, including how to evaluate products and how payments were made (Santos & Eisenhardt, 2009: 650).
 The entrepreneur behind Magic who faced these challenges coined the analogy of seeing online shopping like (offline) retailing and specifically like the experience of supermarket shopping, an image that provided a clear model for the new venture.
 The user interface, for example, became based on concepts such as "self-service", "shopping cart" and "check out".
 This analogy also led to the inference that the entrepreneur needed to provide the world's widest selection in its product category: an insight stemming from the source image of a self-service retail shop that sells a wide range of products and services with economies of scale in the supply chain (buying, check-out selling points, and self-service).
 The induction of the retail supermarket image in this example suggests that entrepreneurs do not import random facts or features from a source to a target, but instead prefer to project inferences that build on a whole set of relations that can be discursively projected to, or aligned with, a target domain (cf. Gentner & Clement, 1988).
 The retailing domain was also intimately familiar to the founding entrepreneur and Magic executives.

 Retailing concepts had already been an established part of their vocabulary whilst speaking to each other (cf. Goodman, 1955).
-This leads to the following propositions:
+This leads to the following proposition: